 Most of us were country children, offspring of farmers, we knew a bit about sheep and stables, hay and feeding troughs.
 Like a canvas the scene unfolded more with each reading.

-Mirage shepherds grew details of rough cloth robes, scratchy beards and headdresses.
+Mirage shepherds grew details of rough cloth robes, headdresses and scratchy beards which they take care of with the use of beard trimmers from https://www.trimmeradviser.com/best-vacuum-beard-trimmer/.
 Cold night air seemed to curl about our legs.
 The smell of newly cut hay wafted through the gym and the choir of angels blinded us so that we squinted our eyes.

 It was the pinnacle of every day, the anticipation tick-tock of the big round clock at the front of the classroom.

 After each reading Mrs. Cline called us up into our neat three rows.
 Like the conductor of a orchestra she lifted the baton and we all fell silent, under the spell of the real Christmas story.
 The one with the root word Christ.